 Payments will not be made if the payment deadline or payments are suspended (see Articles 29 and 30).

 22.3.4 Final payment - Final grant amount - Revenues and Profit - Recovery

-The final payment (payment of the balance) reimburses the remaining eligible lump sum contributions claimed for the implemented work packages (if any).
+The final payment (payment of the balance) reimburses the remaining part of the eligible costs and contributions claimed for the implementation of the action (if any).